Stay safe and know your limits

 If you’re not sure how much you’re drinking, our Drinking Diary is a good place to start to give you a better picture.

 If you are drinking above these guidelines, you may be drinking at a harmful or hazardous level, or even have become dependent on alcohol.
-If you’re unsure or you’re worried about your drinking, it’s worth completing this quick self assessment and getting in touch if you need some help.
+If you’re unsure or you’re worried about your drinking, it’s worth completing this quick self assessment.

 When you are having a drink, keep track of how many you’ve had.
 Understanding how many units are in your drink will put you a step ahead.
 Downloading an app for your phone is even better, it will add it up for you and save you having to remember!